-Analyses of historical fauna records can inform management and conservation decisions.
-The koala is an iconic Australian mammal and as such has been the focus of one national survey (Phillips 1990) while in NSW at least three statewide surveys have also occurred (Gall 1978; Reed and Lunney 1990; Lunney et al. 2009).
+Analysis of historical fauna records can inform management and conservation decisions.
+The koala is an iconic Australian mammal and has been the focus of one national survey (Phillips 1990).
+While in NSW, at least three statewide surveys have also occurred (Gall 1978; Reed and Lunney 1990; Lunney et al. 2009).
 Analyses of historical koala records are increasingly being used to inform planning outcomes at the Local Government Area (LGA) level (Lunney et al. 1998; Phillips et al. 2007; Phillips and Hopkins 2010).
 The range parameters Extent of Occurrence (EoO) and Area of Occupancy (AoO) are two key measures pertaining to the spatial distribution of a species, the EoO being that area encapsulating the outermost limits of the area in which the species can be found, while the AoO is that area within the EoO in which the species actually occurs (Gaston 1997).
 The AoO is typically estimated by enumerating the number of occupied grid cells and is thus sensitive to sampling parameters such as study area and grid cell size.

 As a consequence of databases in the public domain which invite contribution, coupled with a mandatory requirement in some instances to report species records, relatively large data sets are now available for use.
-However, the ad-hoc nature of data collection and associated reporting indirectly results in a suite of statistical issues which can make objective interpretation of such data problematical.
+However, the adhoc nature of data collection and associated reporting indirectly results in a suite of statistical issues which can make objective interpretation of such data problematical.

-The boundaries of the Campbelltown City Council (CCC) LGA encompass an area of approximately 31,200 ha.
-This report is part of a process initiated by CCC to progress towards adoption of a Comprehensive Koala Plan of Management (CKPoM) for the LGA.
-Herein an analysis of historical koala records for the CCC LGA is undertaken with a view to examining the following issues:
+The boundaries of the Campbelltown LGA encompass an area of approximately 31, 200ha.
+This report is part of a process initiated by Campbelltown City Council to progress towards the adoption of a Comprehensive Koala Plan of Management (CKPoM) for the LGA.
+Herein an analysis of historical koala records for the LGA is undertaken, with a view to examining the following issues:

-- identifying any changes/trends in the geographic distribution of koalas (i) within the CCC LGA over time, and - (ii) determining the extent to which the historical record may be capable of assisting/informing decisions relating to koala conservation by way of identifying important historical and contemporaneous source populations, the latter additionally qualifying as Core Koala Habitat for the purposes of SEPP 44.
+- (i) identifying any changes/trends in the geographic distribution of koalas within the Campbelltown LGA over time - (ii) determining the extent to which the historical records may be capable of assisting/informing decisions relating to koala conservation by way of identifying important historical and contemporaneous source populations, the latter additionally qualifying as core koala habitat for the purposes of SEPP 44.

-Knowledge gained from the preceding process in conjunction with data derived from habitat mapping and radio-tracking studies has also been used to derive an indicative koala population estimate for the CCC LGA.
-Updates to knowledge regarding tree species preferred by koalas in the CCC LGA as well as processes of habitat classification have been provided in an Appendix.
+Knowledge gained from the preceding process in conjunction with data derived from habitat mapping and radio-tracking studies, has also been used to derive an indicative koala population estimate for the entire LGA.